 The test was better at detecting neuropathic pain when it was the only type of pain, but mixed pain couldn’t be distinguished very well.

 Better Screening Tools Needed

 After seeing how poorly the PD-Q performed in these tests, researchers put out a call for a new screening tool that could help these patients.
 Currently, people with TMJ can take years to find an accurate diagnosis and in the meantime may waste a lot of time and money on treatments based on poor diagnosis.
 A more accurate screening tool would help these people get better treatment.

 Our own TMJ screening tool is good at telling people when they need to seek professional care, but it can’t distinguish between different types of care.

 However, since we don’t currently have an easy screening tool that anyone could use, you have to be smart in selecting your TMJ dentist.
 Choose a dentist with outstanding training, great skill, and extensive experience.

 Dr. Kevin Berry has long been known as a leading TMJ dentist in Denver.
 Since receiving his DDS in 1999.
 He has continued to study at many of the best schools for TMJ diagnosis and treatment, including LVI, the Las Vegas Institute for Advanced Dental Studies.
-He has also received personal training from Dr. Stephen Winber, a pioneer in the treatment of these disorders.
 With 20 years’ experience, Dr. Berry has continued to hone his ability to identify and distinguish different sources of facial pain so that he could successfully treat patients or refer them to someone who could.

 If you are having difficulty getting a good diagnosis and treatment for your facial pain in the Denver area, we can help.
 Please call (303) 691-0267 today for an appointment with Dr. Kevin Berry at the TMJ Therapy & Sleep Center of Colorado.